mkabilan24/Mini_Proj-Cats-vs-Dogs-/README.md

 4) Preferably better to run these on Google Colab as better CPU/GPU resources would mean better performance

-You can also try using the Cifar-10 dataset, the link is below!
+You can use the Cifar-10 dataset, the link is below!

 ## Credits